Evidence and research for planning policies

 All documents listed on this page are available on the housing evidence downloads page.

-The Department for Communities and Local Government requires local planning authorities to maintain a register of previously developed sites within the borough which are capable of being redeveloped or converted to provide housing-led development.
-This register has to be produced by 31 December and updated annually.
+New legislation now requires local planning authorities to set up and maintain a register of previously developed sites.
+These are sites which are capable of being redeveloped or converted to provide housing-led development subject to more detailed assessment and any necessary permissions being granted.

 - Suitable for residential development: land has planning permission for housing or housing-led development; or has been allocated for such development in a Local Plan; or is considered appropriate for such development by the Council